Navigating Office Culture Like a Boss

 Avoiding the Likability Trap.

-I’m the biggest proponent of embracing the notion that you may not be for everyone.
-In fact, you shouldn’t be.
-Women already struggle to be disagreeable, as it is in our nature (well most of us) to want to get on with others, to build relationships and to mend bridges.
-So it may seem like an unfair burden to pile on pressure to be liked.
-Sometimes people are wrong!
+Sometimes, people are wrong!
 Or they dislike you for bad reasons, especially when you’re doing well or getting a lot of attention.
 You can’t and shouldn’t contort yourself according to their whims and fancies.
-The likability I refer to, the kind you should aim for, is one where by allowing yourself to be human, you foster an environment where people feel comfortable in being their best selves and doing their best work.
-One where they are human too.
+The likability I refer to, the kind you should aim for, is one where, by allowing yourself to be human, you foster an environment where people feel comfortable being their best selves and doing their best work.
+One where they are human, too.

 So let’s be clear: I am not advocating turning yourself into a people-pleasing sucker or compromising your standards and ethics for approval.
-Recognizing the importance of likability doesn’t mean tying yourself into knots for acceptance, doing others work for them or internalizing unconstructive criticism.
-Leaning into likability does not mean avoiding the truth, ignoring facts or delaying necessary decisions for fear of disappointing others.
+Recognizing the importance of likability doesn’t mean tying yourself into knots for acceptance, doing others' work for them, or internalizing unconstructive criticism.
+Leaning into likability does not mean avoiding the truth, ignoring facts, or delaying necessary decisions for fear of disappointing others.
 It certainly does not mean accepting shoddy work.

 You’re nobody’s fool

-SCENARIO 1 : WHEN YOU MAKE A MISTAKE
+SCENARIO 1: WHEN YOU MAKE A MISTAKE

 Likable: You can firmly admit to your mistake and propose a solution because you understand that one mistake does not erase all the good you have done.

-Door Mat: You apologize profusely and shrink away in shame convinced you are a fraud.
+Door Mat: You apologize profusely and shrink away in shame, convinced you are a fraud.

-Tyrant: You pretend the mistake didn’t happen or you try to deflect and shift the blame.
+Tyrant: You pretend the mistake didn’t happen, or you try to deflect and shift the blame.

-SCENARIO 2 : MAKING SMALL TALK
+SCENARIO 2: MAKING SMALL TALK

 Tyrant: You don’t see the value in connecting with others on a personal level.
 You never talk about your life or ask others about theirs.
 Worse, you think all your colleagues are out to get you!